freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/using-objects-for-lookups.md

 # --description--

 Objects can be thought of as a key/value storage, like a dictionary.
-If you have tabular data, you can use an object to "lookup" values rather than a `switch` statement or an `if/else` chain.
+If you have tabular data, you can use an object to lookup values rather than a `switch` statement or an `if/else` chain.
 This is most useful when you know that your input data is limited to a certain range.

 Here is an example of a simple reverse alphabet lookup: